[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 mouse steering works, however, throttle and brake is mouse button click only.

-has separate clutch and handbrake axis. shifting is bound to scroll wheel.
+has separate clutch & handbrake axes. shifting is bound to scroll wheel.

 • Joystick Gremlin (Github)